johann-gohash/MinerSimulator/README.md

   -p, --port uint16         corresponding port, defaults to 60000 (default 60000) -s, --server string       stratum url or public ip address, defaults to localhost. (default "127.0.0.1")
 ```
-shown above are the short form of each flag, the long form, the data type expected, and the description.
+Shown above are the short form of each flag, the long form, the data type expected, and the description.

 [ under construction ]

-### 💻 bitcoin daemon simulator
+### 💻 Bitcoin Daemon Simulator

-simulates getblocktemplate. a local http server will start that dispenses
+Simulates getblocktemplate.
+A local HTTP server will start that dispenses
 block templates when the endpoint receives the appropriate post request.

-possible flags and arguments can be viewed using `gohash_miner_simulator bitcoind -h`.
+Possible flags and arguments can be viewed using `gohash_miner_simulator bitcoind -h`.

 ```
 flags: